 We meet on the last Thursday of each month, except December.
 Social and educational outings take us to regional parks, horticulture centers, museums, birding sites, and much more.
 These half-day events are fun learning experiences that help us build bonds of friendship as we deepen our education of horticulture.

-If you have a love gardening that pushes you to learn more about native plants, watering techniques, naturally improving the soil and share your passion with other passionate gardeners, then we would love to have you join SJC Master Gardeners.
+If you have a love gardening that pushes you to learn more about native plants, watering techniques, naturally improving the soil and sharing your passion with the community and lifelong horticulture learners, then come join SJC Master Gardeners.